 Daily readings will usually only consist of a few pages, but should be carefully read several times.
-In your journal, take notes, work through all examples, keep a list of all new vocabulary (perhaps together at the back of your journal), and solve any assigned questions in or related to the reading.
+In your journal, keep a list of all new vocabulary (perhaps together at the back of your journal), and solve any assigned questions in or related to the reading.
 Also include any questions you have about the material.
 Leave a space after each question so that you can fill in the answer when you discover it in class or office hours.
-Your goal should be to include at least one question with each assignment and it should be as specific as you can make it.
+At least one question should be included with each assignment and it should be as specific as you can make it.
 So, for example, "What do they mean in Theorem 5?" is not very specific, whereas, "In Theorem 5, is the second hypothesis really necessary?" is.
 Trying to figure out what exactly does not make sense to us is sometimes a difficult task, but a vital one as we search for clarity.
 Asking questions is an important skill for mathematicians to have as it leads to the ability to create interesting research questions.
+Be ready to ask your question(s) on the reading at the beginning of each class.

 I hope that you find this book enjoyable to read.
 Note that the duck symbols guide you.
 There are portions of the text you should not read until you have worked on the previous problems.
 Be sure to observe the ducks with the stop signs warning this.
 The opportunity for you to work through and discover ideas on your own is invaluable; do not deny yourself that!
 Working through the reading assignments is the most important part of this course.
 You are encouraged to find a partner or two with whom you work some of this material.
-You should come to class prepared to discuss and present on the reading.
+You should always come to class prepared to discuss and present on the reading.
 Although it is important that you eventually understand all of the material, it is not important for you to have all the right answers when we first discuss it.
-What is important is that you have taken time to carefully think and work through the ideas.
+What is important is that you have taken time to carefully think and work through the ideas, and to identify specific questions.
 Many of the exercises you tackle in your journal work will be discussed in class.
 Take time to go back and look at your previous work and note if your proofs and solutions were correct and if not, why not.
 You may find a different approach to a problem than one shown in class.
 Remember: there is often more than one right way.
 If your way was not correct, try to use your mistakes to help you understand the material better.
+Your journal work gives us the opportunity to focus on the more complex questions in class, and helps to guide you to be a more independent mathematician.

 I will collect your journal three or four times during the semester (usually at each exam), but you should be working in your journal nearly every day.
 I will be looking for solutions/proofs to some of the exercises/theorems, but I will also be looking for overall effort put into exploring and engaging with the course material.
-Follow these guidelines to help me grade your journal work:
+Follow these guidelines to organize your journal work:

-- Keep exercises in the order they are assigned. - Clearly label each problem you are working on. - Use a highlighter to mark each label, so they are easily identifiable. - If unable to fully complete a proof or problem, show attempts and why they did not work. - Note with whom you worked (if anyone). - Your journal should not contain class notes or collected assignments.
+- Keep exercises in the order they are assigned. - Clearly label each problem you are working on with its section and problem number. - Use a highlighter to mark each label, so they are easily identifiable. - If unable to fully complete a proof or problem, show attempts and why they did not work. - Note with whom you worked (if anyone). - Your journal should not contain class notes or collected assignments.